 - The Lutheran World Federation offers a wealth of resources for celebration the Season of Creation.

-- For your pastor or worship committee, you might check out The Season of Creation: A Preaching Commentary edited by Norman Habel, David Rhoads, and Paul Santmire (Fortress Press, 2011).
+- For your pastor or worship committee, see The Season of Creation: A Preaching Commentary edited by Norman Habel, David Rhoads, and Paul Santmire (Fortress Press, 2011).
 This book is an important resource for celebrating the Season of Creation, an optional season of the liturgical year that focuses on God the Creator and domains of creation, such as forests, mountains, and rivers.
 The book contains a section on “Theology of Liturgy in a New Key: Worshiping with Creation.”
 The commentaries on the biblical lessons are written by interpreters from around the world.